Ewen2015/DMAIC/README.md

-# DMAIC for Trading Volume of Internet Finance Company in China
+# DMAIC

 #### DMAIC

 DMAIC is a structured problem-solving methology widely used in business.
 The letters are an acronym for the five phases of Six Sigma improvement: **Define-Measure-Analyze-Improve-Control**.
 These phases lead a team logically from defining a problem through implemening solutios linked to underlying causes, and establishing best practices to make sure the solutions stay in place.

+### Case Study: Trading Volume of An Internet Finance Company in China

 #### Project Statement